encukou/snake-workshop/lessons/fast-track/pyglet/index.md

 print('Done!')
 ```

-"Start it.
-A black window should appear."
+Run it.
+A black window should appear.

-"Is the window not black?
+>[note] Is the window not black?
 On some computers (often with macOS and some types of Linux), it happens that the window is not black, but there is some "mess" in it.
 That's okay.
-Before we start drawing in the window, we will clean up the mess."
+Before we start drawing in the window, we >will clean up the mess.

-If you receive the error `AttributeError: module 'pyglet' has no attribute 'window'`, check that you named the file `grafika.py` and not `pyglet.py`.
-Save the file in the editor as `grafika.py`, delete any file named `pyglet.py`, and try again.
+>[note] If you receive the error `AttributeError: module 'pyglet' has no attribute 'window'`, check that you named the file `graphics.py` and not `pyglet.py`.
+Save the file in the editor as `graphics.py`, delete any file named >`pyglet.py`, and try again.

-"Another mistake?
+>[note] Another mistake?
-Graphics are a sensitive matter - you are using a system with many parts that can break (Python, Pyglet, OpenGL, graphics card and its driver, operating system, ...).
+>Graphics are a sensitive matter - you are using a system with many parts that can break (Python, Pyglet, OpenGL, graphics card and its driver, operating system, ...).
-If it doesn't work for you, it's best to consult with an expert."
+>If it doesn't work for you, it's best to consult with an expert.

-"Done?
-Let's explain what is happening in this program."
+Done?
+Let's explain what is happening in this program.

 The command `import pyglet` will give you access to the graphics library, just like `import random` gives you access to functions related to random numbers.